OPERA-Cal-Val/OPERA-ArcGIS-Toolbox/README.md

 NOTE: The MGRS grid shapefile and the colorramp.clr file are required to successfully run the tools.
 Please refrain from deleting/moving outside of its current location.

 ## Installation
-To install this toolbox, first download this repository.
+To install this toolbox, first download the included zip folder and extract.
 Next, open ArcGIS Pro, navigate to "Toolboxes" in the catalog.
-Right click on Toolboxes, select "add toolbox", and select the .atbx file in the downloaded repo.
+Right click on Toolboxes, select "add toolbox", and select the .atbx file in the unpacked location.